MuniScore™

 Coverage by sector

-Scored (EIN, fiscal year) pairs by sector, with the share that earned a HIGH confidence badge and the average number of metrics computed (out of nine).
+Scored (EIN, fiscal year) pairs by sector, with the share that earned a HIGH confidence badge and the average number of metrics computed (out of eight).

-Charts above are computed live from the production municipality_scores table, refreshed hourly.
-Per-row scoring data is never exposed to the client — only pre-aggregated bins, percentiles, and correlation summaries.
+Charts above are pre-aggregated from the production municipality_scores table and refreshed each time the scoring methodology or data changes.
+Per-row scoring data is never exposed to the client — only the bins, percentiles, and correlation summaries you see here.

 Data completeness